kimjiminnus/kospiForecast/README.md

-# Custom Transformer Decoder vs TimesFM 2.5 for Multivariate Financial Time-Series Forecasting
+# Custom Transformer Decoder vs TimesFM 2.5 foundation model for Multivariate Financial Time-Series Forecasting
 This project seeks to evaluate the forecasting performance of a custom Transformer Decoder model trained on domain-specific data against Google's pre-trained TimesFM 2.5 Decoder-only foundation model used as a zero-shot baseline.

 (By someone forced into a long-term investor by the KOSPI😔)